unhammer/lfgalign/README.markdown

   LPT-correspondence.
 But what should we do about these?
 Not add them at all?
 (Make it an option for now!)

+- Try calling f-align on all unreferenced preds, not just `'(0 .
+0)`.

 - Run Giza++ to get LPT-correspondence (criterion i in http://tlt8.unicatt.it/allegati/Proceedings_TLT8.pdf p.71--82, our Prolog files should have the information to use criterion ii).